ttcassid/ttcassid.github.io/_pages/about.md

 - May 2023: Presenting at British Society for Immunology meeting

 - May 2023: Presenting at closing meeting for the Quantitative T-cell Immunology and Immunotherapy Network

-- April 2023: Presenting at Grinnell College Mathematics and Statistics Seminar

-- March 2023: Presenting at the LMS Mathematics of Delayed Phenomena Workshop at Northumbria University

-- January 2023: Attending the Computational Modelling of Cancer Biology and Treatments 5-day workshop at the Banff International Research Station

- - November 2022: Started position at the University of Leeds